-This section can be accessed by pressing Process manager , in the Home section.
+This module can be accessed by pressing Process manager , in the Home page.

 The process list shows five columns: The Executable path column shows the full path of the process executable file.
 The Publisher column contains the corresponding publisher's name.
 Note that the publisher has not been verified yet.